SpringTree/jsonschema-to-typings/README.md

 ### Null type

 JSON Schema has a `null` type but in TypeScript any type is nullable.
-I opted to default to `number` for these properties because `any` felt to open ended.
+I opted to default to `number` for these properties because `any` felt too open ended.

 ### Nesting objects